jasp-stats/jasp-desktop/Docs/user-guide/index.md

 *Continuous* variables are variables with values which exist on a continuum, such as *Height* or *Weight*.

-Some users prefer not to have to specify the variable types (which can be arduous to specify, particularly for data sets with many columns), and so the variable types in JASP are generally not enforced.
-They usually serve only as guides; you can for example, assign a nominal variable as a dependent variable in a t-test.
+Some users prefer not to have to specify the variable types (which can be arduous, particularly for data sets with many columns), and so the variable types in JASP are generally not enforced.
+They usually serve only as guides; you can, for example, assign a nominal variable as a dependent variable in a t-test.
 In this situation, the variable is treated as a continuous variable.
 (It should be noted that this is the same behaviour as SPSS)

 #### Variable Type Assignment